bytestring-net/bevy_lunex/README.md

 | 0.12.0 | 0.0.7 - 0.0.9   |
 | 0.11.2 | 0.0.1 - 0.0.6   |

+> [!IMPORTANT]
+> Any version below 0.0.X is experimental and is not intended for practical use.

 ## Contributing

 Any contribution submitted by you will be dual licensed as mentioned below, without any additional terms or conditions.
+If you have the need to discuss this, please contact me.

 ## Licensing

-Released under both [APACHE](./LICENSE-APACHE) and [MIT](./LICENSE-MIT) licenses, for the sake of compatibility with other projects.
+Released under both [APACHE](./LICENSE-APACHE) and [MIT](./LICENSE-MIT) licenses.
 Pick one that suits you the most!